YangKai-sigma/MARTIAL-PEAK/Tile-info.md

     - A shadow moves in the darkness.
 Confront it to uncover a hidden event or retreat to safety.

 17. **Gem Cache**
     - A small cache of precious gems is hidden in the cave.
-Gather them quickly before the walls become unstable.

 18. **Ancient Guardian**
     - A stone guardian blocks your path.
 Solve its riddle or defeat it to proceed.

 19. **Haunting Echoes**
     - Ghostly whispers fill the cave.
-Roll to resist their influence or suffer a minor penalty to your focus.
+Roll to resist damage.

 20. **Buried Treasure**
     - A buried chest lies beneath the cave floor.
 Dig it up for valuable rewards or risk triggering a trap.